Short Simple Geodesic Loops on a 2-Sphere: Acknowledgments

-This proves that there must be two distinct simple geodesic loops at $p$ of length at most $\max\{l_0,l_1/2\}$ and $l_1$.
-Because $l_0 \leq 8d$ and $l_1\leq 14d$, this proves our main theorem. \end{proof} \paragraph{Acknowledgements.} The author would like to thank Alexander Nabutovsky and Regina Rotman for their invaluable guidance.
-This work was supported in part by the NSERC Canada Graduate Scholarships Doctoral grant number 456419176.
-The author also gratefully acknowledges support from the Institute for Advanced Study.
+The author would like to thank the anonymous referee for their many helpful suggestions.
+The author would also like to thank Alexander Nabutovsky and Regina Rotman for their invaluable guidance.
+This work was supported in part by an NSERC Canada Graduate Scholarships Doctoral grant.
+The author also gratefully acknowledges support from the Institute for Advanced Study Summer Collaborators 2024 program.